Microsoft Launches Game-Changing AI Content Marketplace

 FAQs

-What is the Publisher Content Marketplace (PCM)?
+What is Microsoft Advertising's Publisher Content Marketplace?

 How does PCM work for publishers and AI developers?